In this post

 Additionally, people with pre-existing psychiatric conditions often don’t seek treatment or care, worrying that they’ll be fired due to the stigma around mental health.

 The effects of long hours, skyrocketing stress levels, exhaustion, and a low mood aren’t limited to you.
 When you bring your woes home, they bring your loved ones down with you.
 Your job becomes a black hole of energy, draining your energy and motivation.
 This leads you to put less energy into your interests and your social life.
-When you withdraw from your friends and family, you can suffer from social isolation, which then leads back to mental and physical problems.
-You end up feeling even more helpless and stuck in your job.

 How Sarah found a job she loves